 The worry in Dru’s eyes clearly conveyed that they should.
 They should each recognize the other.

 Efren’s blood chilled as he and the mysterious young man both shook their heads.
 Surely it wasn’t…no…it couldn’t be.
+That toxin was strictly outlawed, and nobody had dared use it in years.

 Dru gulped and walked stiffly to the bell pull and yanked it three times, signaling an alarm.